lenary/lenary/README.md

 ## About Me

-👨‍💻 I'm a Senior Compiler Engineer at [Arm](https://www.arm.com/).
+👨‍💻 I'm a Staff Compiler Engineer.
 I have contributed to LLVM and Rust.

 👨‍🏫 I used to be a programming languages researcher.
 I worked on Checked C and Idris, as well as other projects and [publications](https://lenary.co.uk/publications/).